met4lmix/Wynncraft-Cyan-flame/README.md

 - Recolor **regular fire** with **cyan (or soul) fire**.
 - Most red colored block got recolored to blue.
 - Supported some custom model mobs in Wynncraft.
+- Emissive block and weapon in the dark.
 - Cyan-flame themed fire weapon.
 #